 On the molecular level, ashwagandha plants contain myriad therapeutic substances, including, choline, alkaloids, saponins, withanolides, and withaferins.

 Of particular note is a compound known as withaferin-A, which was first discovered in ashwagandha root.

-This steroidal lactone has been shown fight inflammation, reduce the risk of cancer, protect against excess oxidative stress, decrease food cravings, and enhance feelings of well-being.
+This steroidal lactone has been shown to fight inflammation, reduce the risk of cancer, protect against excess oxidative stress, decrease food cravings, and enhance feelings of well-being.

 Start by looking for a 2:1 or 5:1 ashwagandha root extract supplement, and take 250-500 mg once per day (preferably on an empty stomach).

 2) L-Theanine (Green Tea)